Letter of Continued Interest: A Complete Guide

 What is a Letter of Continued Interest?

-A Letter of Continued Interest is a formal letter to a school that serves as a reassurance that you still want to attend their school, despite being waitlisted or deferred.
+A Letter of Continued Interest (or, if you’re Notre Dame, a “letter of desire”) is a formal letter to a school that serves as a reassurance that you still want to attend their school, despite being waitlisted or deferred.
 It’s a good way to remind the school that you still exist, you take initiative, and above all, you’re someone they will want to accept in the next round of admissions or take off the waitlist.
 Overall, these types of letters are a long shot.
 That’s important to know up front.
 But that’s inherent to the situation you now find yourself in, being deferred or waitlisted.
 The only thing that a good Letter of Continued Interest can do is help.
 That is, as long as you don’t write an all-caps letter telling them they were wrong to waitlist or defer you.
 Just hit the important points, be polite, and end it fast.
 And, as the Harvard Law School Admissions Office notes, make sure to only include information that will help your candidacy—if your performance has fallen since applying, maybe hold off.
 Another important question that comes with Letters of Continued Interest is when exactly to send them.
 We’d recommend sending them soon after you receive your deferral or waitlist decision.
 In the case of colleges, keep in mind the peak times that they’re going to be inundated with applications and letters, so if you’re responding to deferral from Early Action it can be a good idea to wait until early January.

 What do Colleges Want to Know About Students Who are Waitlisted or Deferred?